-Toddlers need a variety of nutrients to support their rapid growth and development including protein, fat, iron and calcium.
-Rather than getting caught up in exact amounts of nutrients your child needs, we recommend offering food at regular intervals and serving a variety of different foods.
+Toddlers need a variety of nutrients to support their rapid growth and development including protein, fat, iron, and calcium.
+Rather than getting caught up in the exact amounts of nutrients your child needs, we recommend offering food at regular intervals and serving a variety of different foods.
 Most typically developing children can meet their needs through food alone with these practices.

 Protein.
 Adequate protein helps fuel growth in toddlers and comes from many different sources in the diet including meat, dairy products, beans, and whole grains.
 Most toddlers get plenty of protein in their diet.

 Fat.
 Healthy fats such as omega-3 fatty acids help support optimal brain development.
 Since omega-3s are widely found in seafood, which may or may not be enjoyable for your toddler, look for other sources such as fortified milk, eggs or even a supplement.

 Fiber.
 Aim to include fiber in as many meals and snacks as possible.
 Fiber helps prevent constipation, builds a healthy gut microbiome as well as helps balance blood sugar.

 Vitamin D. Long known to be important for bone development, emerging research suggests vitamin D also plays a critical role in the immune system.
 It can be tricky to obtain via food and may be worth supplementing.

 Calcium.
 Calcium, along with vitamin D, is a must for growing healthy bones.
 Many toddlers eat dairy products such as cow’s milk and yogurt to meet their needs, but calcium can be found in plant-based sources as well.
 Look for fortified plant-based milk or yogurt, tofu and beans.

 Most toddlers can handle the same foods the rest of the family is eating as long as they are served in a safe way.
 However, since toddlers are still growing and developing their taste preferences, it's best to offer the following nutrients in moderation.